minprog/uva-prog-ai/40 Reference/05 Appliance/40 Linux.md

 * Download VMware Player for free from <http://www.vmware.com/go/downloadplayer/>.

-* Double-click the file you just downloaded (which is likely in your Downloads folder) in order launch VMware Player’s installer.
+* Double-click the file you just downloaded (which is likely in your Downloads folder) in order launch VMware Player's installer.

 * If a window entitled User Account Control appears, click Yes.